 4. Capital Subsidy has been discontinued under DAY-NRLM:

-5. Community Investment support Fund (CIF)
+5. Community Investment Support Fund (CIF)

 6. Introduction of Interest subvention:

-(i) In 150 identified districts, banks will lend to the women SHGs @7% up to an aggregated loan amount of Rs.
-3,00,000/-.
+(i) In 250 identified districts, banks may lend to the women SHGs @7% up to an aggregated loan amount of ₹300,000/-.
 The banks would be subvented to the extent of difference between the Weighted Average Interest Charged and 7%, subject to the maximum limit of 5.5%.
 An additional interest subvention of 3% is also available on prompt repayment by the SHGs, reducing the effective rate of interest to 4%.

 7. Role of banks:

-7.1 Opening of Savings accounts: The role of banks would commence with opening of accounts for all the Women SHGs, SHGs with members of Disability and the Federations of the SHGs.
-The ‘Know Your Customer’ (KYC) norms as specified from time to time by Reserve Bank of India are applicable for identification of the customers.
+7.1.1 Opening of Savings account of SHGs: The role of banks would commence with opening of accounts for all the Women SHGs including members with disability and the Federations of the SHGs.
+The SHGs engaged in promoting of savings habits among their members would be eligible to open savings bank accounts.

 7.2.1 The eligibility criteria for the SHGs to avail loans:

-7.3 Type of facility and repayment:
+7.3 Purpose of loan and repayment:

-7.3.2 Repayment schedule could be as follows:
+7.3.3 Repayment schedule for Term Loans may be as follows:

-No collateral and no margin will be charged up to Rs.
-10.00 lakhs limit to the SHGs.
-No lien should be marked against savings bank account of SHGs and no deposits should be insisted upon while sanctioning loans.
+No collateral and no margin would be charged up to ₹10.00 lakh limit to the SHGs.
+No lien should be marked against savings bank account of SHGs and no deposits should be insisted upon while sanctioning loans

 7.5.
 Dealing with Defaulters:

-7.5.1 It is desirable that wilful defaulters should not be financed under DAY-NRLM.
-In case wilful defaulters are members of a group, they might be allowed to benefit from the thrift and credit activities of the group including the corpus built up with the assistance of Revolving Fund.
-But at the stage of accessing bank loan by SHG for financing economic activities by its members, the willful defaulters should not have the benefit of further assistance until the outstanding loans are repaid.
-Wilful defaulters of the group should not get benefits under the DAY-NRLM Scheme and the group may be financed excluding such defaulters while documenting the loan.
+It is desirable that willful defaulters should not be financed under DAY-NRLM.
+In case willful defaulters are members of a group, they might be allowed to benefit from the thrift and credit activities of the group including the corpus built up with the assistance of Revolving Fund.
+But at the stage of accessing bank loan by SHG for financing economic activities by its members, the willful defaulters should not have the benefit of such bank loan until the outstanding loans are repaid.
+Willful defaulters of the group should not get benefits under the DAY-NRLM Scheme and the group may be financed excluding such defaulters while documenting the loan.
 However, banks should not deny loan to entire SHG on the pretext that spouse or other family members of individual members of SHG being a defaulter with the bank.
 Further, non-willful defaulters should not be debarred from receiving the loan.
 In case default is due to genuine reasons, banks may follow the norms suggested for restructuring the account with revised repayment schedule.

-8. Credit Target Planning
+8 Credit Target Planning

-8.2.
-The district-wise credit plans should be communicated to the DCC.
-The Block- wise/Cluster-wise targets are to be communicated to the bank Branches through the Controllers.
+8.2 The district-wise credit plans should be communicated to the DCC.
+The Block- wise/Cluster-wise targets are to be communicated to the bank branches through the Controllers.

-9.1 Loan pass books in regional languages may be issued to the SHGs which may contain all the details of the loans disbursed to them and the terms and conditions applicable to the loan sanctioned.
+9.1 Loan pass books or statement of accounts in regional languages may be issued to the SHGs which may contain all the details of the loans disbursed to them and the terms and conditions applicable to the loan sanctioned.
 The passbook should be updated with every transaction made by the SHGs.
 At the time of documentation and disbursement of loan, it is advisable to clearly explain the terms and conditions as part of financial literacy.

 9.2 Bank branches may observe one fixed day in a fortnight to enable the staff to go to the field and attend the meetings of the SHGs and Federations to observe the operations of the SHGs and keep a track of the regularity in the SHGs meetings and performance.

-12. Supervision and monitoring of the Scheme
+11 Supervision and monitoring of the Scheme

-13. Data Sharing:
+13 Data Sharing:

-14. DAY-NRLM support to the bankers:
+14 DAY-NRLM support to the bankers: